simoncozens/fonts-and-layout/opentype.md

 ## OpenType Font Variations

 Another, more flexible way of putting multiple family members in the same file is provided by OpenType Font Variations.
 Announced at the ATypI conference in 2016 as part of the OpenType 1.8 specification, font variations fulfill the dream of a font whereby the end user can be dynamically make the letterforms heavier or lighter, condensed or expanded, or whatever other axes of variation are provided by the font designer; in other words, not only can you choose between a regular and a bold, but the user may be able to choose any point in between - semibolds, hemi-semibolds and everything else suddenly become available.
-(Whether or not you believe that users really ought to have access to infinite variations of a font is entirely another matter.)
+(Whether or not you believe that users really *ought* to have access to infinite variations of a font is entirely another matter.)

 As with everything OpenType, variable fonts are achieved through additional tables; and as with everything OpenType, legacy compromises means that things are achieved in different ways depending on whether you're using PostScript or TrueType outlines.
 TrueType outlines are the easiest to understand, so we'll start with these.

 But first, we have to understand interpolation and deltas.
 From a designer's perspective, what you do when you design a variable font doesn't really change much from an ordinary multiple master font.
 First, you decide on your design axes and the points on those axes that you will design; the most common axis is the weight axis - perhaps you will go from regular to bold, or you may design thin, regular and black weights and interpolate between those points.
 Or you may choose to work on the width axis, designing condensed, regular and extended masters.
 Then you draw your glyphs, and five years later you have a font.

-> Italic isn't a design axis; it's handled separately, for two reasons: first, you don't really want people to be producing semi-italic fonts, and second, often the italic shapes of characters are quite different to the upright shapes, so it's not possible or sensible to interpolate between them.
+> Italic isn't a design axis; it's usually handled separately, for two reasons: first, you don't really want people to be producing semi-italic fonts, and second, often the italic shapes of characters are quite different to the upright shapes, so it's not possible or sensible to interpolate between them.
+I mean, you *could*.
+But you probably shouldn't.

 ![design spaces](opentype/varfont/designspace.svg)

-Once you have designed your masters, you can then interpolate instances in between those extremes; for instance, if we wanted to create a semibold instance of this font, (Noto Sans Khmer) we would take the regular and the bold masters and, for each point on the glyph, compute a position that lays some proportion of the way between the corresponding points on the two masters:
+Once you have designed your masters, you can then interpolate instances in between those extremes; for instance, if we wanted to create a semibold instance of this font, (Noto Sans Khmer) we would take the regular and the bold masters and, for each point on the glyph, compute a position that lays some proportion of the way between the corresponding points on the two masters.

+How does this work?
+In the diagram below, the green (regular) and red (bold) outlines represent our two different input masters.
+To form the semibold, we "take the average" of each point between the green and red, ending up with the yellow points, which is the outline of our semibold instance:

 ![interpolation](opentype/varfont/interpolation.svg)

-In this understanding of font variation, you have two distinct masters for each axis.
-Another way to represent the same information is to have one master, and a number of *deltas* for each point, which describe how to get to the other master:
+But there's another way to think about masters and interpolation.
+When *designing* your font, you design with two distinct masters for each axis.
+Each master represents an "end" of the axis - one master for the thickest and one for the thinnest; one master for the widest, and one for the narrowest, and so on.
+Nothing changes here.
+But when the font is assembled as an OpenType variation font, it only has one set of outlines as normal.
+The outlines in the `CFF` or `glyf` tables represent the Ur-Outline, the One True Master, essentially a "normal" or "average" form of each glyph.
+The *axes* (such as width or weight) are represented in terms of how we should vary the shape of the One True Master.
+For each point, we have a set of *deltas*.
+For example, the bold axis will be given as a set of vector coordinates for each point on each glyph, describing how to get from the One True Master to the bold form:

 ![deltas](opentype/varfont/deltas-1.svg)

-This makes it very easy to represent multiple design axes.
-If you're designing for both width and weight, you no longer need to keep regular, condensed, bold and bold condensed masters around.
-Instead you have a single master and two sets of deltas:
+The reason for using a single master and multiple deltas is that you can then *blend* together motion along multiple design axes.
+Instead of having separate regular, condensed, bold, and bold condensed masters, the font is represented internally as having a single master and two sets of deltas, one which makes the font more bold and one which makes it more condensed:

 ![more deltas](opentype/varfont/deltas-2.svg)

-Creating a semibold condensed instance of this font requires you to do some vector mathematics: for each point, multiply the weight vector by 50% (or whatever proportion you like your semibold to be), take the product of that vector with the width vector, and apply the resulting vector to the position of the point.
+Creating a semibold condensed instance of this font requires you to do some vector mathematics.
+If we say that "semibold" means 50% of full bold, and "condensed" is 100% of the way down the condensed axis, then for each point, we need to compute its "semibold condensed" vector.
+We multiply the red *weight* vector for that point by 50%, then take the product of that vector with 100% of the yellow *condensed* vector.
+Then we add the resulting vector to the original position of the point on the green master.

-> That was a simplification.
-Don't worry, we'll get more complex later.
+> That was a simplification, as we'll see a bit later.

-Let's see how this is represented.
+So let's see how this is actually looks inside the file.
 We've been using Noto Sans Khmer, so let's break that open in `ttx`:

     $ ttx NotoSansKhmer-GX.ttf
     Dumping "NotoSansKhmer-GX.ttf" to "NotoSansKhmer-GX.ttx"...